This blog post was originally published on October 25, 2016 and first updated on February 28, 2018.

 We can get detailed information on anything we want, and optimize our digital activities to increase ROI, improve the user experience, and do a number of other things to move towards our business goals.

-Web analytics has evolved a lot since the beginning of the Internet, and right now it is in the prime of its life.
+Web analytics software has evolved a lot since the beginning of the Internet, and right now it is in the prime of its life.

 Although for most small and medium-size companies Google Analytics remains the obvious choice, the game has changed for enterprise-level organizations.

-There is no one-size-fits-all web analytics solution.
+There is no one-size-fits-all web analytics platform.
 That’s why you should research, dig, ask questions, and test.

 Remember that if you decide to invest in enterprise web analytics software, make sure you have sufficient development, analytics, and management resources within your organization.

 There is glory awaiting every marketer and business owner who understands data and uses it to make the right business decisions.
-Choose your analytics soulmate and march together down the path to glory 🙂
+Choose your analytics soulmate and march together down the path to glory.

 It was announced on March 15, 2016, along with the entire Google suite comprised of six products (Google Analytics, Google Optimize, Google Audience Center, Google Tag Manager, Google Data Studio and Google Attribution).

 GA is a well-known standard solution for tracking, analyzing, and reporting website data.
-According to W3Techs, it controls 83% of the market and is believed to be the most comprehensive solution available.
+According to W3Techs, it controls 85% of the market and is believed to be the most comprehensive solution available.